balcilar/Calibration-Under_Different-Resolution/README.md

 ![Sample image](Outputs/1stframes.bmp?raw=true "Title")

-We slightly modified ```estimateCameraParameters.m```and ```rectifyStereoImages.m ``` functions of Matlab Tooloboxes.
+We slightly modified ```estimateCameraParameters.m``` and ```rectifyStereoImages.m ``` functions of Matlab Toolboxes.
 You can find them on that repository.
-Also we provided demo script. ou can run it with following command.
+Also we provided demo script.
+You can run it with following command.

 ```
 > Demo